 For an end event, a signal is sent that is received either externally, or by a linked catching signal within the process model.

 This is a mechanism for linking two parts of a process.
-It can only be used for intermediate events.
 Link events can be used to create loops in the process or to avoid long sequence flows.
+It can only be used for intermediate events, one of which is the throwing event and the other is the catching event.
+The throwing link event can be linked to the catching link event via the link menu.

 This type of event is used for error handling.